ComPWA/polarimetry/docs/index.md

 ::::
 :::::

-This webpage shows all analysis results that led to the publication of [LHCb-PAPER-2022-044](https://cds.cern.ch/record/2838694).
+This website shows all analysis results that led to the publication of [LHCb-PAPER-2022-044](https://cds.cern.ch/record/2838694).
 More information on this publication can be found on the following pages:

 - Publication on arXiv: [arXiv:2301.07010](https://arxiv.org/abs/2301.07010)
 - Record on CDS: [cds.cern.ch/record/2838694](https://cds.cern.ch/record/2838694)